MAP OF MACOMB COUNTY DISTRICT COURTS

 Criminal Cases in the 38th and 39th District Courts: Provisions of Law to Get Dismissals Available!

-Our firm has represented clients charged with just about every imaginable misdemeanor and felony crime in the 38th District Court and the 39th District Court.
-The following is list of the most prevalent cases that we regularly see on the 38th and 39th District Court dockets:
+The majority of these crimes reported in the cities of Eastpointe, Fraser and Roseville involved assault, larceny, drugs and retail fraud.
+The following is list of the most prevalent misdemeanor and felony cases that we regularly see on the 38th and 39th District Court dockets: